 Basically, we’re talking about an obese elderly man who invites young children to sit on his lap and tell him what they want.
 He dresses flamboyantly and lives alone with a large collection of freaks and bizarre zoo rejects in what can best be described as an isolated compound.
 His whereabouts and activities are largely secret.
 He claims to have superhuman abilities.
 His PR is delivered in such a way as to suggest a Nazi-like propaganda machine.

 And yet, he is beloved.
 He is anxiously awaited.
 He is considered to be the Spirit of Christmas.

-Are we one ridiculously screwed up looney nation or what?
+Are we one ridiculously screwed up and loony nation or what?